dbrgn/RPLCD/docs/getting_started.rst

     from RPLCD.i2c import CharLCD

-Then create a new instance of the CharLCD class.
+Then create a new instance of the :class:`~RPLCD.i2c.CharLCD` class.
 For that, you need to know the address of your LCD.
 You can find it on the command line using the ``i2cdetect 1`` command.
 In my case the address of the display was ``0x27``:

 .. sourcecode:: python